robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 |

-Afterwards the device management server in the IoT Platform uses the device management protocol to request that the devices specified initiate the firmware installation by publishing using the topic ``iotdm-1/mgmt/initiate/firmware/update``.
+Afterwards the device management server in the IoT Platform uses the device management protocol to request that the devices specified initiate the firmware installation by publishing to the topic ``iotdm-1/mgmt/initiate/firmware/update``.
 If this operation can be initiated immediately, ``rc`` should be set to ``202``.
 If firmware was not previously downloaded successfully, ``rc`` should be set to ``400``.
-Here some example exchange:
+Here is an example exchange:

 .. code::